ChengZhenLee/AD_Formulae_Validator/README.md

 re-derives the expected derivatives symbolically, compares the two, and prints a single `VALID` / `INVALID` verdict.

-The default primal function is the Lighthouse function, and an AD sequence of "ta, which is "tangent-over-adjoint" mode.
+The default primal function is the Lighthouse function, and the default AD sequence is "ta", which is "tangent-over-adjoint" mode.

 ## Requirements